polybdenum/polybdenum.github.io/_posts/2020-08-08-subtype-inference-by-example-part-6-numeric-types-and-operators.md

 #### Grammar

 Next we add literals to the parser, which mostly consists of writing a bunch of giant regular expressions.
-There are a few minor differences from Ocaml's literal syntax here - we don't allow extra leading zeroes and floating point literals require a decimal point, even when an exponent is specified (Instead of `1e3`, you need to write `1.e3` or `1.0e3`).
+There are a few minor differences from OCaml's literal syntax here - we don't allow extra leading zeroes and floating point literals require a decimal point, even when an exponent is specified (Instead of `1e3`, you need to write `1.e3` or `1.0e3`).

 Lastly, we treat the minus sign for negative literals as part of the literal itself, rather than a unary minus applied to a positive literal as is done in most languages.
 This greatly simplifies the code, at the expense of occasionally leading to counterintuitive behavior for ambiguous syntax.
 For example, `5-3` will be parsed as the nonsensical functional call `5 (-3)` rather than `5 - 3` as intended, since `-3` is a valid token.
 This is mostly a consequence of using functional style function calls (`func arg`), whose lack of parenthesis surrounding arguments introduces lots of ambiguity and confusion into the syntax, and is largely not an issue with more traditional syntax.